 Small Adventure Group Tours to Everest Base Camp

 I booked the 12 day Everest Base Camp trek with G Adventures over six months before I was due to start it, ensuring that I would be with a group.
+It is an organised Kathmandu to Everest Base Camp tour, with plenty of time in the city either side.

 And so I began my EBC trip with a group of 14 people, alongside two guides and four porters.
 Looking back, I needed a lot of those people.
-I relied on them when times got tough, because this isn’t just a test of physical strength but one that pushes you to the limit mentally too.
+I relied on them when times got tough because this isn’t just a test of physical strength but one that pushes you to the limit mentally too.
 A simple hug and daily words of encouragement made everything better.
 When you cried they understood or cried too because we were all going through the same pain.
-The laugher and the nights huddled round the fire talking and getting to know one another better overshadowed any negative thoughts that were always lurking.
+The laughter and the nights huddled around the fire talking and getting to know one another better overshadowed any negative thoughts that were always lurking.

 I doubt I would have completed this trek without the collective morale that existed between us.